 Coursework Format Due date & marks Cascade Experiment Testing of a turbine cascade in a small wind tunnel to measure the blade surface pressure distribution, loss coefficient and flow exit angle.
-Time required: About 3 hours in the lab plus 4 hours write up.
 Experimental work done in pairs.
 Individual report.
+Reports are o the date of th Time required: About 3 hours in the lab plus 4 hours write up.
 Anonymously marked.
-Reports are of the date of the [15/60] Learning objectives: Understand the measurement of profile loss in a turbine cascade.
+[15/60] Understand the measurement of profile loss in a turbine cascade.
 Check the operation of experimental equipment.
 Understand the assumptions and the likely uncertainties in a set of aerodynamic measurements.